craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

 A Lycanthrope will be triggered to *Transform* under stress, intense emotion, or the light of the Full Moon (i.e. whenever you or your DM decides).
 When triggered this way, the Lycanthrope may make a Wisdom Saving Throw to resist and retain their true form (the DC of which is set by your DM).
 If they fail, they are *Transformed with Bloodlust*.

-As an Action, while in their True Form, the Lycanthrope may choose to Transform.
+As an Action, while in their True Form, the Lycanthrope may choose to *Transform*.
 When they do, they immediately make a Wisdom Save to dissuade their *Bloodlust*.

 While *Transformed*, a Lycanthrope experiences the following:
  - You cannot speak.